Competitor ComparisonStanleyLinkedInHead of Content

 The effect is different from coaching.
 Instead of improving output after the AI writes generically, Griot changes what the AI has access to before it writes anything.
 When you ask Claude to write a post, it pulls from your actual last 200 LinkedIn posts, your top performers, your recent Instagram Reels, your voice patterns — and produces something grounded in your real material.

 This compounds.
 Every time you publish, the database grows.
 The AI's understanding of your voice improves without any manual work.
-For a ghostwriter managing 10 clients, this is what makes scale possible — not better editing tools, but better data going in.
+You're not starting from scratch every session.
+The system keeps running, keeps ingesting, and keeps getting more accurate over time.

 The Direction Things Are Heading